The Inheritance by Joann Ross: Book Review

 First, I liked that this book is a multi-generational family saga.
 And those generations struggle to deal with family rivalry, secrets, love, respect, and learning how to come to terms with surprise siblings while grieving the loss of a parent.

-The book is mostly set in Oregon wine country which is not an area I’m very familiar with so it was interesting to learn more about that area.
+The book is mostly set in Oregon wine country, which is not an area I’m very familiar with, so it was interesting to learn more about it.
 Settings in New York, Charleston, SC, Paris, and Sedona, AZ were also featured.

 And then I also liked the dual timeframe, and how the story flips between present-day (mostly Oregon) and 1940s France.